The Largest Consumer Of Fireworks In The United States Is?

 Answer: The Walt Disney Company

-If you’ve been to some of the largest fireworks displays around the United States, you’ve seen some pretty spectacular fireworks extravaganzas like the annual 4th of July displays over the National Mall or Mount Rushmore.
+If you’ve been to some of the largest fireworks displays around the United States, then you’ve seen some pretty spectacular fireworks extravaganzas like the annual 4th of July displays over the National Mall or Mount Rushmore.

 While those celebrations burn through a huge number of fireworks, they’re only logging that kind of volume once a year.
 To secure a position as the biggest fireworks consumer in the nation, you’ve got to do more than throw a really big bash once a year: you have to put on a display night after night all year long.

 In addition to launching more fireworks than anyone else, Disney has also contributed to the industry.
-Disney engineers pioneered using air cannons to launch fireworks with greater accuracy and less pollution as well as using electronic timers to perfectly sync fireworks shows.
+Disney engineers pioneered using compressed air cannons to launch fireworks with greater accuracy and less pollution as well as using electronic timers to perfectly sync fireworks shows.